schletz/Wmc/31_JavaScript/41_FunctionsPrototype.md

-# Functions: Prototype und new
+# Funktionen 2: Prototype und new